beetbox/beets/CONTRIBUTING.rst

 We love to get contributions from our community—you!
 There are many ways to contribute, whether you’re a programmer or not.

+The first thing to do, regardless of how you'd like to contribute to the project, is to check out our `Code of Conduct <./CODE_OF_CONDUCT.md>`__ and to keep that in mind while interacting with other contributors and users.

 Non-Programming
 ---------------